 The arcade is about one kilometer in length.
 As the event gets pretty crowded, it takes a long time to walk the distance.
 You can have a nice time there with the stalls offering many things to eat and drink.
 Then all you need to do is look up and enjoy the dolls.

 In 2017, they included Winnie the Pooh and Orihime (the princess from the Tanabata story).
 Of course, there were many more.
 Some are huge, several meters long, while others are very small, less than one meter long.

-As always there were a few dolls that are there every year like Doraemon, Thomas the Tank Engine and Anpanman but they were joined by some new ones this time.
-I also saw Johnny Depp’s Jack Sparrow character from Pirates of the Caribbean and Pinocchio.
-All of them were very, very good.
-However, I would have to say that my favourite was Gru from Despicable Me, flanked by some minions.
+A few are there every year, like Doraemon, Thomas the Tank Engine, and Anpanman.
+The newest ones were Johnny Depp’s Jack Sparrow character from Pirates of the Caribbean and Pinocchio.
+They were very, very good.
+But my favorite was Gru from Despicable Me, flanked by some minions.

->

-> The only problem I had with the festival this year was with timing.
-Due to work I could only go on the Saturday.
-That was a slight mistake in retrospect I guess because by the time I got there it was incredibly crowded.
-There were lots of mums and dads with their kids, lot of couples plus lots of people like me with cameras there.
+The only problem I had with the 2017 festival was with timing.
+Due to work, I went on the Saturday.
+That was a slight mistake in retrospect because it was incredibly crowded.
+There were many mums and dads with their kids, lots of couples, and many people like me with cameras.